 The first and most important decision you can make as a trucking company owner is choosing the right industry to support.
 The choice of industry drives your equipment selection.
 These decisions determine who your clients are, your driving lanes, your competitors, and the profits you can eventually make.
 Let’s look at an example.

 Let’s assume an owner-operator chooses to haul dry van because it’s the type of service that most industries require.
 These loads are the most common, easiest to handle, and have the most potential customers.
 As you can imagine, new truckers prefer to pull these loads.
 However, these truckers will also find that competition for these loads is high and tend to pay the lowest rates per mile.

 b) Specialized loads

-The alternative is to focus on specialised loads such as refrigerated, oversized, flatbed, or fluids.
-These require specialised skills or equipment.
+The alternative is to focus on specialized loads such as refrigerated, oversized, flatbed, or fluids.
+These loads require specialized skills and/or equipment.
 However, these loads usually pay higher rates per mile.
 There is less demand for these loads but also fewer providers.

 Consider focusing on the need of companies near your base of operations.
-For example, there is a concentration of companies that work with natural resources in the western part of the country.
-For example, British Columbia has a healthy logging industry that needs hauling services.
+For example, western Canada has a concentration of companies that work with natural resources.
+British Columbia has a healthy logging industry that needs hauling services.
 Likewise, Alberta and Saskatchewan are well known for having companies in the oilfield services industry that also need hauling services.
-Each province and industry has its own set of specialised service needs that truckers can focus in.
+Each province and industry has its own set of specialized service needs that truckers can focus on.

 2. Determine per-mile rates and costs